 Disaggregation of Revenue: The Company allocates sales from external customers to geographic areas based on the location to which the product is transported.
-Sales outside the United States are principally to customers in countries in the Caribbean, Canada, Central and South America.
+Sales outside the United States are principally to customers in the Caribbean, in Canada, and Central and South America.